JinwooOh/gatsby_netlify/src/pages/blog/2019-04-28-higher-order-function-in-javascript.md

 ## Taking a Function as an Argument (Map and Filter)
 ### Map use case
-Let say if we have an array of people and want to add “Mr. ” in front of each person’s name.
+Let say we have an array of people and want to add “Mr. ” in front of each person’s name.
 We can achieve this easily by using map.

 ```
 const people = ["john", "Smith", "Sam"];